marcomorain/garcon/README.md

 Garçon is a local HTTP fileserver.
 It is designed to make it simple to serve the files in a local directory over HTTP.
 Garçon is intended to be used for local development, and should is not intended to replace the nginx or apache webservers.

+I use garcon in place of having to configure `nginx` locally to server a folder when doing web development.
+Garcon does the same job as running `python -m SimpleHTTPServer 8888`

 ## Usage

 Using garcon is simple – run `garcon` in a directory to make the contents available over HTTP on `localhost:8888`.
 You can specify the port and directory using the `--port` and `--directory` command-line arguments.